Search Ashworth College

-Medical administrative assistant.
-Medical office receptionist.
-Are they one and the same?
-Does one require more training or schooling than the other?
-And what are job prospects and salary for each?
+Medical administrative assistants can help with both clinical and clerical tasks while a medical office receptionist helps exclusively with administrative work.
 In this article, we’ll break down the duties of each role as well as training requirements and recommendations, so you have a clear vision for which path to choose.

-A Medical Administrative Assistant, also referred to as a Medical Office Assistant, performs (not surprisingly) a variety of administrative tasks at a doctor’s or dentist’s office, hospital, outpatient clinic, or surgical center.
+A medical administrative assistant, also referred to as a medical office assistant, performs a variety of administrative tasks at a doctor’s or dentist’s office, hospital, outpatient clinic, or surgical center.
 Skills required include the ability to:

-While a high school diploma (or equivalent) may be sufficient for an entry-level position, most employers prefer to hire candidates that have received medical office assistant training and/or a medical office assistant certification.
+While a high school diploma may be sufficient for an entry-level position, most employers prefer to hire candidates that have received medical office assistant training or a medical office assistant certification.

-Ashworth College offers a medical office assistant training program that gives you the training and certification you need.
-We prepare you for the National Healthcareer Association's (NHA's) Certified Medical Administrative Assistant (CMAA) exam, with the fee for the exam 100% covered by tuition.
+Ashworth College offers a medical office assistant training program that may help you earn certification you need.
+Your course may help prepare you for the National Healthcareer Association's (NHA's) Certified Medical Administrative Assistant (CMAA) exam.

-According to the Bureau of Labor and Statistics, the medical administrative assistant field is growing with excellent job prospects--especially for those who have earned a certification; expected growth is 29% by 2024 and average salary is $31,540.
+According to the Bureau of Labor and Statistics, the medical administrative assistant field has an expected growth of 16% by 2031 with an average salary of $37,190.

-A Medical Office Receptionist is the front-desk personnel of a doctor’s or dentist’s office, hospital, physical therapy office, or long-term care facility.
-In this role, you deal less with medical staff on patient treatment and instead work more closely with the patients both before and after they see their treating physician.
-A Medical Office Receptionist is responsible for:
+A medical office receptionist is the front-desk personnel of a doctor’s or dentist’s office, hospital, physical therapy office, or long-term care facility.
+In this role, you work with the patients both before and after they see their treating physician.
+A medical office receptionist is responsible for:

-Once again, a high school diploma may suffice for an entry-level position in this field, but a medical office receptionist diploma will set you above the rest by training you on healthcare law and ethics, appointment scheduling, medical records handling, insurance plans, and billing and coding procedures.
+Once again, a high school diploma may suffice for an entry-level position in this field, but a medical office receptionist diploma may help set you above the rest.
+In this program you’ll learn healthcare law and ethics, appointment scheduling, medical records handling, insurance plans, and billing and coding procedures.